brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 He lived through some of the toughest years of Communism in the Soviet Union, sometimes at near poverty levels in horrible communal apartments.
-But if you ask him about that, he'd tell you about his circle of friends, he’d go on about how Riga was beautiful, and he’d tell you about going to theater every night.
+But if you ask him about that, he'd tell you about his circle of friends, he'd go on about how Riga was beautiful, and he'd tell you about going to theater every night.

 {% include figure.html path="blog/grandfather/commie.jpg" alt="In Latvia" %}